Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems: Results and Discussion

 Figures 1(a) and 1(c) are the intensity maps in the $k_x$-$k_z$ plane, which are obtained by integrating Ce 3$d$-4$f$ on-resonant ARPES spectra from -0.1 to 0.1 eV, and represent Ce 4$f$-FSs of CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$, respectively.
-Measured momentum planes, estimated with considering the inner potential (V$_0$ = 15.8 eV \cite{Im08pre}) and the incident photon momentum ($k_{\perp photon}$) of 886 eV, are depicted by the shaded planes in Brillouin zone (BZ) in Figs. 1(b) and 1(d).
-We observed diamond-shaped FSs outside and obscure FSs inside in both samples.
+Measured momentum planes are depicted by the shaded planes in Brillouin zone (BZ) in Figs. 1(b) and 1(d) (for details, see the figure caption).
+In both samples, we can observe the two types of FSs, i. e. diamond-shaped FSs outside and unclear FSs inside.
 The diamond-shaped outside FSs correspond to the FS of band 28 which have the strong two-dimensional electronic structure as shown in Figs. 1(b) and 1(d).
 These have been also observed in Ce 4$d$-4$f$ resonant ARPES measurements on CeCoGe$_{1.2}$Si$_{0.8}$ \cite{Im08}.
-On the other hand, we can ascribe the inside FSs to those of band 26 and 27 which show weak two-dimensionality in LDA calculation (not shown here), even though they are too obscure to compare FSs between CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$.
-This shows that LDA calculation roughly explain the overall FS topology of both CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$ as in many heavy-fermion systems \cite{Zwic92,Denl01}.
-However, for a detailed electronic structure, it is found that the size of the outside FSs between two samples is different in ARPES while it is almost the same in LDA calculation as shown Figs. 1(b), 1(d), and 3(b).
-In order to understand the origin of this detailed Ce 4$f$-FS variation, we here focus on the outside FSs which are diamond-shaped and distinct.
+On the other hand, we can ascribe the inside FSs to those of band 26 and 27 which show weak two-dimensionality in LDA calculation (not shown here), even though they are too ambiguous to compare FSs between CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$.
+It seems that LDA calculation roughly explain the overall FS topology of both CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$ as in many heavy-fermion systems \cite{Zwic92,Denl01}.
+But, to be precise, it is found that the size of the outside FSs between two samples is different in ARPES while they are almost the same in LDA calculation as shown in Figs. 1(b), 1(d), and 3(b).
+In order to understand the origin of the Ce 4$f$-FS variation, we here focus on the outside FSs which have strong two-dimensionality in diamond-shape and are clearly observed to compare two samples.